tel/wc-web/site/articles/drafts/theories-and-models-and-freedom.md

 More than this, the tension between theory and model is the critical tension of creative abstraction, generalization, and synthesis.
-Getting a good handle on this idea will cause echoes throughout your programming work.
+Getting a good handle on this idea can make some pieces of the nebulous, creative process of programming more tangible.

 [[toc]]